The High Court decision, Kawau Island Action Incorporated Society v Auckland Council NZHC 3306 determined that:

-An appeal against a resource consent granted to Rod Duke (CEO of Briscoes) has garnered significant media and public attention but the reporting doesn’t give particularly useful or clear background on the consent itself.
+A resource consent granted to Rod Duke (CEO of Briscoes) for a helipad above Sentinel Beach in Herne Bay has garnered significant media and public attention but the reporting doesn’t give particularly useful or clear background on the consent itself.
 This isn’t surprising given the arcane, technical nature of such matters.
 In the interests of balance, I hope to give a reasonably clear, easy to understand summary here.

 In December 2017, Rod and Patricia Duke appealed their own consent (BUN60302136) for a helipad on their boatshed at their property at 75 Sarsfield Street, Herne Bay to the Environment Court.
 The application had sought consent for 6 helicopter flights to and from the converted boatshed (12 movements of one take-off and landing per flight), they were granted 3 flights (6 movements).
 You can read the Council decision report here.
-UPDATE: As at 18 December 2017, the appeal was withdrawn.
+On 18 December 2017 the Dukes withdrew their appeal.

 The construction of a helicopter take-off and landing site in the general marine area is a non-complying activity under the Unitary Plan.
 The take-off and landing of a helicopter from the site was assessed as a Restricted Discretionary activity under the Unitary Plan as Council assumed it exceeded the permitted activity standard by exceeding a noise level of 50 dBA Ldn.
 It is important to note here that, from the Council’s perspective, noise is the only adverse effect that could be considered within the RMA framework.
 Safety and the risk of sand and debris blowing about as a result of rotor wash is in the province of the Civil Aviation Authority (CAA) who have to separately approve the site as a take-off and landing area.